 Adopted by the Board of Directors of the Central Texas Regional Mobility Authority on the 29th day of May 2024.

+Submitted and reviewed by: Approved:

-James M. Bass Executive Director Robert W. Jenkins, Jr. Chairman, Board of Directors
+James M. Bass Robert W. Jenkins, Jr.

+Executive Director Chairman, Board of Directors

 Exhibit A